veterparga/veterparga.github.io/content/authors/admin/_index.md

     summary: |
       Mews is a cloud-based hospitality management platform designed to streamline hotel operations and enhance guest experiences.

       When I joined, the company was scaling up to around 100 employees and still defining its place in the market.
-To support KPI development and GTM strategy, I built scrapers and API integrations with major hospitality platforms, creating a comprehensive, unified database of hotels, hostels, and apartments worldwide.
+To support KPI development and GTM strategy, I set up scrapers and API integrations with major hospitality platforms, creating a comprehensive, unified database of hotels, hostels, and apartments worldwide.
 This dataset became a key resource for discussions on market segmentation, lead generation, and long-term growth projections.

       As the COVID-19 pandemic unfolded, I automated global news collection and focused on churn analytics, developing a predictive model to identify customers at risk of leaving due to travel restrictions.
   - position: Research & Development Specialist